Bira/octopus-carnival/_drafts/wir-mm-4e-stirge.md

 The MM version has an extremely weak bite even for a level 1 monster (1d4 damage), but the MV updates that to be in line with the new math (1d4+5).

-While that's not a big threat to a full party, it's terrifying to a civilian!
+While a single stirge is not a big threat to a full party, it's terrifying to a civilian!
 Non-combatants are likely minions, and if not they're unlikely to have much more than 10 or 15 HP.
 A stirge like the above could be nesting in any given dark hole near the poor schmuck's farm, and could kill them in one bite and _maybe_ a round or two of blood-sucking.
-It's likely to be a much more common threat than a goblin raid or the like.
+The civilian is also more likely to meet the stirge than a goblin or the like, and of course it will never be just one stirge.

 ### Stirge Suckerling (MV)